 A well-designed heat pump system should work at a coefficient of performance of 2.5-3.
 This means for every 1kWh of electricity used to run the system you will get 3kWh of energy for heating.
 The extra 2kWh of heat are transferred from outside via the refrigeration cycle.
 If we compare the heat pump to a gas boiler it uses a lot less input energy (as electricity) than a gas a boiler.
 The problem with the financial equation is that gas can be 3-4 times cheaper than electricity at 4p/kWh instead of 14p/kWh in the case of electricity.
 So all in all the lower energy use of the heat pump is offset by the cheaper cost of gas and both systems should have similar running costs.

 The government is offering subsidies for homeowners who choose an air source heat pump via the Renewable Heat Incentive (RHI).
 Payments can range between £6,000 – £10,000 depending on the amount of renewable heat which will be provided by the air source heat pump.
-The government is also offering a short-term Green Homes Grant scheme which includes some possible up-front funding for heat pumps.
-Enhabit and its team of installers is involved in the Green Homes Grants scheme in London and the South-East.
+Enhabit and its team of installers can design and install heat pump systems in London and the South-East.
 Find out if a heat pump would be an option for your home by completing our online quote request form and questionnaire.

 Find out more about Enhabit’s Mechanical Services Design service.